ApphereInc/Apphere-iOS-Dev-2.0/README.md

 * Logo animation

 ## TODO REMANING
-1. Business data linkup from iBeacons to Firebase
-2. Swipe added to dismiss PromoController.
-3. Adjust X close of PromoController to match BusinessController.

 4. Add ExitController.
 5. PageControllers, INFO and Featured to return to the first page when pressing the correlating tab icon.
 6. PageControllers need full-screen images.